hwacha/hwacha.github.io/content/posts/playtree-technical-overview/index.md

 ## Challenges and Solutions

 ### UI for the Playtree editor
 I used React Flow to implement an interactive graph editor.
-Synchronizing the UI state with the playtree data took a careful approach and a deep understanding of React's resolution algorithm.
+Synchronizing the UI state with the playtree data took a careful approach and a deep understanding of React's reconciliation algorithm.

 See [this post](/posts/playtree-editor-ui) for more.